- Why Research

 Eva Y.-H. P. Lee, PhD

 University of California

 The BRCA1 and BRCA2 genes are the most commonly mutated genes associated with hereditary breast and ovarian cancer risk.
-Currently, the only preventive strategy is prophylactic removal of the breasts and/or ovaries.
-The ability to identify early events in the normal breast may provide clues to new prevention strategies as well as early treatments to improve outcomes after cancer diagnosis.
-Dr. Lee is using a variety of novel laboratory model systems to explore changes in the normal breast of BRCA-mutation carriers that could inform new prevention and treatment strategies for this high-risk group.
+Unfortunately, the only preventive strategy available to women with these mutations is prophylactic removal of the breasts and/or ovaries.
+Dr. Lee is studying early changes in normal breast cells that may be indicative of BRCA-induced breast cancer—work that could inform new prevention and treatment strategies for this high-risk group.

 Full Research Summary